 **Tipping in Nepal is common and often a necessary part of peoples income.
 For common expenses such as tipping in hotels and our bus driver and guide, a joint pot will be used for which a contribution is requested from all participants.
 For this 11 day journey to Nepal this will be € 25,-.
 When you are satisfied with your tour leader, a tip will be very much appreciated.

-In general, you are advised to protect yourself against the following diseases:
+For Nepal, in general, you are advised to protect yourself against the following diseases:

 - Hepatitis A